FARS: Factor Augmented Regression Scenarios in R: Introduction

+The main computational challenge addressed in this paper is the flexibility of the factor extraction procedure to accommodate a wide range of model specifications with potentially overlapping factor structures.
+Previously, the code used to extract the factors had to be adapted for each particular model specification.
+This made the implementation of the procedure complicated for interested users, who needed to modify their code whenever the factor structure changed.
+Second, although also an important advantage, the design of \pkg{FARS} is modular, allowing users to supply their own factors or estimated densities and integrate them to obtain the remaining outputs.
+Third, the package implements subsampling by blocks, which introduces additional computational challenges.
+Finally, packaging the entire workflow in an open-source R package substantially lowers the barrier for applied researchers and policy institutions to implement advanced density-based methods.

+The functionalities of the \pkg{FARS} package are illustrated through two different examples.
+In the first example, the underlying factors of headline inflation are extracted across a large number of European countries.
+The factors are subsequently used to estimate the conditional density of aggregate inflation in a selected country to assess the associated risk of high inflation, both when the economy is under business-as-usual conditions and when it is under stress.
+A second example considers building scenarios for the density of economic growth in the United States (US), as in \cite{Gonzlez-Rivera2024}.

 The rest of this paper is organized as follows.
-The methodology is briefly described in Section \ref{sec:methodology}.
-Section \ref{sec:FARS_package} describes the code.
-Section \ref{sec:real_example} is devoted to illustrating the capabilities of the \pkg{FARS} package in the context of estimating the conditional density of economic growth in the US as a function of underlying domestic and international factors.
-Finally, Section \ref{sec:summary} concludes with a summary.
+The methodology is briefly described in Section~\ref{sec:methodology}.
+Section~\ref{sec:FARS_package} describes the functionality of the \pkg{FARS} package.
+Section~\ref{sec:illustration} is devoted to illustrating two empirical applications regarding European inflation and US GDP growth.
+Finally, Section~\ref{sec:summary} concludes.